Epistemic Uncertainty Quantification for Pre-trained VLMs via Riemannian Flow Matching: Rethinking Uncertainty Quantification

 Standard epistemic estimators like Bayesian Neural Networks \cite{bayesian_nn} or deep ensembles \cite{deep_ensemble} remain computationally prohibitive at modern VLM-scale.
 Meanwhile, common approximations such as Monte Carlo Dropout \cite{probvlm, dropout} or heuristic perturbations \cite{adv_pert} often yield suboptimal or batch-dependent estimates.

-\fbox{ \parbox{\linewidth}{ We propose an alternative {\bf hypothesis:} Epistemic uncertainty can be treated as an intrinsic property of the embedding manifold’s geometry.
-Estimating the probability density of the VLM's embedding allows us to move away from expensive parameter-space sampling, toward a direct measure of confidence.} }
+\fbox{ \parbox{\linewidth}{ We propose an alternative {\bf hypothesis:} Epistemic uncertainty is reflected in the local density of an embedding on the embedding manifold.
+Estimating the probability density of the VLM's embedding allows us to move away from expensive parameter-space sampling, toward a principled, scalable proxy for epistemic uncertainty.} }

-In this setting, an embedding located in a region sparsely populated by training data (low $p(z)$) is a direct indicator of high epistemic uncertainty.
+In this setting, an embedding located in a region sparsely populated by training data (low $p(z)$) signals high epistemic uncertainty.
 Thus, the negative log-likelihood, $-\log p(z)$, serves as a principled, scalable proxy for the model's epistemic uncertainty.